9 Great Tips for Maintaining Your Portable Generator

 Tip 3: Chill out before you refill

 A headlight helps for tank filling

 After the engine cools, strap on an LED head lamp so you can actually see what you’re doing.
 Pour slowly and avoid filling the tank to the brim.

 Tip 4: Running out of gas can cost you

-Some generators, especially low-cost models, can be damaged by running out of gas.
+How does a Diesel Generator work?
+Diesel generators, especially low-cost models, can be damaged by running out of gas.
 They keep putting out power while coming to a stop, and the electrical load in your house drains the magnetic field from the generator coils.
 When you restart, the generator will run fine, but it won’t generate power.
 You’ll have to haul it into a repair shop, where you’ll pay about $40 to reenergize the generator coils.
 So keep the tank filled and always remove the electrical load before you shut down.

 Tip 5: Old fuel is your worst enemy

 Empty the tank with a hand pump before running the carburetor dry.
 Reload with fresh gas next time you run the generator.